tdilauro/Simplified-wiki/Annotations.md

 The _target_ is the thing being annotated.
 In our case it will either be a book, a position in a book, or a span in a book.
 For MVP it will always be a position in a book.

-The _motivation_ is why the patron cares about the target.
+The _motivation_ is why the patron created the annotation.
 This is how we distinguish between idling, bookmarking, and highlighting.
 For MVP this will always be 'idling'.

 The _body_ is the content of the annotation.
-For MVP this will never be present, and the server does not have to care about its content.
+For MVP this will never be present, and the server does not have to care about it.

+### Target format

+Web Annotation Data Model defines various ways of targeting part of an HTML document, using (selectors)[https://www.w3.org/TR/annotation-model/#selectors].
+Open Annotation in EPUB [defines](http://www.idpf.org/epub/oa/#id.eso6b8nzsvsp) a way to use Canonical Fragment Identifiers to target part of an EPUB.

+(I'm also not sure why Open Annotation in EPUB uses a different vocabulary from Web Annotation Data Model: `hasTarget`, `hasBody`, `motivatedBy` instead of `target`, `body`, `motivation`.